• Skip to primary navigation

 Instructions

-3. Bring mixture to a boil and stir occasionally for about 5 minutes.
-Then, whisk constantly for about 8-10 minutes.
+3. Continue whisking constantly for about 8-10 minutes.
 The mixture will start to turn color to a dark golden color.
-At this point, using an instant-read thermometer check that the toffee should be at 300F on a candy thermometer.
+At this point, using an instant-read thermometer check that the toffee should be at 300F/149C on a candy thermometer.

-4. Quickly pour in the toasted pecans and then pour into a prepared baking sheet.
-Use a metal spoon to spread the toffee mixture evenly.
+4. Quickly stir in the baking soda then pour in the toasted nuts and then pour them onto the prepared baking sheet.
+Use an offset spatula or the back of a metal spoon to spread the toffee mixture evenly.

 Equipment